mattmakai/fullstackpython.com/source/content/pages/02-web-frameworks/0201-web-frameworks.markdown

 to reuse code for common HTTP operations and to structure your code so that it is maintainable.

+## Web frameworks checklist
+[ ] Choose a major web framework ([Django](/django.html) or
+    [Flask](/flask.html) recommended) and stick with it

+[ ] Walk through a detailed tutorial found under the resources links to
+    understand how to create a web application with the framework

+[ ] Study open source examples built with your framework of choice so you can
+    take parts of those projects and use the code in your application

+[ ] Build the first simple iteration of your web application then go to
+    the [deployment](/deployment.html) section to make it accessible on the web

 ## Common web framework functionality
 Frameworks provide functionality in their code or through extensions to